 An inventory of all equipment, textbooks and library/reference books in the classrooms shall be made annually by the teacher.
 An inventory of all equipment, textbooks, and library/reference books in the school shall be compiled annually by the Administration.
 Such inventory reports shall be stored in a fireproof vault and one copy shall be filed off site.
 A physical inventory of all instructional and custodial supplies will be conducted at the end of each academic year.
-The physical inventory will be compared to the general ledger totals; any significant difference will he reviewed and corrected
+The physical inventory will be compared to the general ledger totals; any significant difference will be reviewed and corrected.

-Date of Adoption: February 26, 2015 Legal Reference: Notatified by the Board of Directors on September 23, 2015 Ratified by the Board of Directors on September 23, 2015 JΑ
+Date of Adoption: February 26, 2015 Legal Reference: NA Ratified by the Board of Directors on September 23, 2015